Caregiver Visa Canada and Pilot Programs

 Step 8: Wait for Processing

-After submitting your application, you will need to wait for it to be processed by the relevant authorities.
+After submitting your application, you must wait for the relevant authorities to process it.
 Processing times can vary, so check the IRCC website for estimates.

 Step 9: Receive a Decision